 Say your fixed costs (rent, salaries, insurance, etc.) are $100,000 per year.
-The price of your units, as we referenced earlier, is $5 for sunglasses and $10 for hats.
-Now let’s say your variable costs (materials, factory labor, etc.) break down to $2/unit for sunglasses and $4/unit for hats.
-Remember we’re assuming your sales are 40% sunglasses and 60% hats.
+The average price of your services is $600 per job.
+Now let’s say your variable costs (materials, factory labor, etc.) break down to $200 per job.

 Fixed Costs / (Weighted Price - Weighted Variable Costs).